Physical Activities for the Over Sixties Forum

 The WHO Global Action Plan on physical activity 2018-30 provides a global context and recommends creating active societies, environments, people and systems to support increased physical activity participation.

-- and ways to increase physical activity opportunities for people over 60 years, particularly those who are disadvantaged and less likely to participate.
+- Ways to increase physical activity opportunities for people over 60 years, particularly those who are disadvantaged and less likely to participate.

 Presenters were from the Baker Heart and Diabetes Institute, Ausdance Victoria, Musculoskeletal Australia, YMCA, Sport and Recreation Victoria, National Ageing Research Institute, Whittlesea U3A, and Yarrunga Community Centre.